What if You Could Ditch Your Blood Pressure Medication for Good?

 - Milk and cheese are good sources of calcium, but since the benefits of a plant-rich diet are well known, try to keep their intake to about 1 cup per day.

-- Greens high in calcium include spinach, kale and collard greens.
+- Greens high in calcium include bok choy, kale, collard and turnip greens.

 - Go nuts!
 All nuts are beneficial, with almonds having the highest amount of calcium.